unioslo/zabbix-cli/docs/.includes/quick-install.md

 === "Cross-platform (pipx)"

-    It is highly recommended to install the package with `pipx` to avoid conflicts with other Python packages.
+    It is highly recommended to install the package with [`pipx`](https://pipx.pypa.io/stable/) to avoid conflicts with other Python packages on your system.

     ```bash
     pip install pipx